MartoVoxy/parents-ai-assistant/README.md

 ---

-Parents AI Assistant helps parents with daily decisions and tasks, starting with weather-based clothing advice, and is ready to grow with new features for families.
+## Contributing

+Parents AI Assistant welcomes contributions!
+Whether you want to add new AI agents, improve existing features, or suggest new tools for parents, please see `CONTRIBUTING.md` for guidelines.

+---

+**Parents AI Assistant** — Your intelligent companion for family life, starting with weather advice and expanding to support parents in every aspect of raising children.
+Built with extensibility in mind, ready to grow with your family's needs.